dongdozizi/HeightFieldWithShaders/README.md

     // make the file
     make

-For only heightmap, excecute
+For only heightmap, execute

     ./hw1 <heightmap_file>

-For heightmap and enable texture mapping, excecute
+For heightmap and enable texture mapping, execute

     ./hw1 <heightmap_file> <texturemap_file>